Octoberfest7/DNS_Tunneling/README.md

   **1.** When multiple records return for a single DNS query, there is no guarantee that they will be returned in "order".
 This is critical for our purposes, as we need to reassemble a file from all of the TXT records and if they are out of order it won't work.

   **2.** Duplicate records aren't returned for a query.
 For example, in our zonefile if we had 3 TXT records and 2 of them contained the same information, when we queried TXT records for that domain only 2 records would return as only the unique records are returned.
-The not-in-order problem notwithstanding, if we had for example large sections of "AAAAA" (as we do in the Bas64'd payload) that we needed to fill multiple TXT records with, when we queried our domain for TXT records only one of the "A" filled TXT records would return even if there are several of them.
+The not-in-order problem notwithstanding, if we had for example large sections of "AAAAA" (as we do in the Base64'd payload) that we needed to fill multiple TXT records with, when we query our domain for TXT records only one of the "A" filled TXT records will return even if there are several of them in the zonefile.

 With these points in mind we must ensure that only a single TXT record is returned for each DNS query.
 Enter subdomains.
 Just as we registered "dns.edu...com" as a subdomain of "edu....com", we can provide records for further subdomains (e.g. 1.dns.edu....com).
-We can create as many subdomains as needed to in order to serve all our TXT records.
+We can create as many subdomains as needed to in order to serve all of our TXT records.

 Let look at our Base64'd payload:

 ![image](https://user-images.githubusercontent.com/91164728/160318505-d7b98905-e475-4ba2-94ae-492bc0bd3c63.png)

 As previously mentioned we can stuff 255 characters into each TXT record.
-Dividing 413696/255 yields 1,623 after rounding up.
+Dividing 413,696/255 yields 1,623 after rounding up.
 That is a lot of TXT records (and by proxy a lot of subdomains).
 It is a starting point however.

 I wrote a Python3 script to ingest the Base64'd payload and create a zonefile: